cQu1x/cQu1x/README.md

 # Hi, I'm Bogdan

-I'm a computer science student and a backend engineer with 2 years of experience building scalable, maintainable systems.
+I'm а backend engineer interested in building scalable, maintainable systems.
 Worked on backend services used in production, including a web testing platform that improved internal workflows for 1000+ users.

 Currently focused on system design, backend architecture, and writing reliable code that solves real product problems.